chinchang/kushagra.dev/posts/2023-09-03-css-only-3d-card.md

 ```

 1. Our keyframe animations now modify `--rx` and `--ry` custom properties now.
-2. Custom properties by default are not animatable.
-Unless we defined what kind of value they can contain, through the `@property` rule.
+2. Custom properties by default are non-animatable.
+Unless we define what kind of value they can contain, through the `@property` rule.
 We define our custom properties to be of type `<angle>`.
-3. And now our card uses the 2 custom properties as `transform: rotateX(var(--ry)) rotateY(var(--rx))`.
+3. Our card uses the 2 custom properties as `transform: rotateX(var(--ry)) rotateY(var(--rx))`.

 {% demo "600px" %}